Rustfahrtagentur/microcad/doc/CONCEPTS.md

 (e.g. *SVG* or *STL*).
 While this phase the following things will be done:

-- geometric algorithms will be processed
+- geometric operations will be processed
 - geometries will be rendered
 - the output files will be written